 9. The Unix and GNU/Linux command line

-This Unix and Linux command cheat sheet is an all-in-one container that covers a lot of Terminal commands, including shells, filesystem, and file handling; standard I/O, redirections, pipes; task control and code editors, etc.
+This cheat sheet is a must-have for anyone using Unix or Linux.
+It covers all the essential commands, including shells, filesystems, and file handling; standard I/O, redirections, and pipes; task control and code editors.